Stand above the steep precipice, and cry out into the rift:

 Like many climbers, I have to admit to a particular fascination with the wonderful cliffs that make up Clogwyn Du'r Arddu: I first climbed there some thirty five years ago and my delight in revisiting this mysterious and atmospheric place has not diminished at all in that time.
 Such feelings are not of course unusual and to many of us in the climbing community it remains the absolute centrepiece of traditional climbing not only in Wales but in the whole of Britain.
 Many fine words have been written about Cloggy over the years, and it was even the subject of an entire book, The Black Cliff. in 1971.
 The last two guide books to the crag, both excellent, were produced by the late Paul Williams and by Nick Dixon and are hugely enjoyable reads.
 Both succeed in clearly demonstrating a deep love for the place, recalling great times there with good mates and a clear appreciation of the crag's complex history.

-One of my favourite pieces about Cloggy was written almost fifty years ago and was published in the Fell & Rock C.C.
-Journal.
+One of my favourite pieces about Cloggy was written almost fifty years ago and was published in the Fell and Rock and C.C.
+Journals.
 Jack Soper's "Still More of Arfon" is highly evocative and the concluding comments succeed in capturing the atmosphere of the place and something of the rhythm of its history:

 One of the best things about Cloggy is of course that it is really a collection of six different crags each with its own character and each with a different play of sunlight at various times of the day.
 The Pinnacle for instance has a totally different feel to The Boulder; the atmosphere of the East Buttress could not be more different to that of the Great Slabs of the West.
 Many of us have treasured memories of particular parts of the crag and the great classics of all levels of difficulty are highly desired for good reason.
 Some of my recent memories of the place are as dear to me as any; just making it to the top of the superb Silhouette as a huge storm broke over us and a winter ascent of the Eastern Terrace in deep snow when the air was utterly still in the bitter cold, lending the setting a particular majesty.
 We saw nobody there all day and later watched the sun set from Snowdon summit as the temperature plummeted.